TheSergeyPixel/Diablo_ACMG/README.md

-# Diablo_ACMG
+# Diablo ACMG
-Tool for automated classification of genetic variants according to ACMG criteria
+Tool for automated classification of genetic variants according to ACMG criteria.